wlandau/parallelRemake/README.md

 # Example

-The [code in this example](https://github.com/wlandau/workflowHelper/tree/master/example) is available for download.
+The [code in this example](https://github.com/wlandau/parallelRemake/tree/master/example) is available for download.
 In this workflow, I

 1. Generate four data frames.
 2. Take the column means of each data frame.
 3. Plot the column means.

 Normally, this would be an easy job for [`remake`](https://github.com/richfitz/remake).
 However, let's say I want run tasks (1) and (2) in parallel processes, with one process per dataset.
-The [`remake`](https://github.com/richfitz/remake) package does not allow for much parallelism because it runs in a single R session, so I use `workflowHelper` to run pieces of the workflow in parallel instances of [`remake`](https://github.com/richfitz/remake).
+The [`remake`](https://github.com/richfitz/remake) package does not allow for much parallelism because it runs in a single R session, so I use `parallelRemake` to run pieces of the workflow in parallel instances of [`remake`](https://github.com/richfitz/remake).

 First, let's define the functions for generating data, saving column means, and plotting.
 I keep them in `code.R` below.